SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): ContainerAttribute
 ```

-Moves a container-type to a folder
+Move a container type to a folder

 ```
 move(int <container-type-id>, int <folder-id>): ResourceInformation
 ```

-Copy a container-type to a folder
+Copy a container type to a folder

 ```
 copy(int <container-type-id>, int <folder-id>): ResourceInformation
 ```

-Delete a container-type
+Delete a container type

 ```
 delete(int <container-type-id>): bool
 ```

-Retrieve all container-types of a mandator
+Retrieve all container types of a mandator

 ```
 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all container-types of a folder
+Retrieve all container types in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve a container-type by id
+Retrieve a container type by id

 ```